 15.2.2.
-Fuel consumption and CO2 emissions
+Fuel consumption, electric consumption and CO2 emissions

-These are the certified values for your car's fuel consumption and emissions.
-However, fuel consumption varies according to the circumstances and driving conditions.
-These values should not be interpreted as an expected fuel consumption but should primarily be used to compare different cars.
+These are the certified values for your car's range and use of fuel and electrical power.
+However, electricity consumption and range, or fuel consumption vary according to the circumstances and driving conditions.
+These values should not be interpreted as an expected range but should primarily be used to compare different cars.